stochastic-geometry/PCP-HetNet-Max-Power-Association/README.md

-# Matlab code for the computation of coverage probability in  the unified HetNet model with PPP and PCP
+# Matlab code for the computation of coverage probability in  the unified {HetNet} model with {P}oisson point process and {P}oisson cluster process
 ---
 This repository contains the matlab scripts used to generate the results of the paper [https://arxiv.org/pdf/1812.01830.pdf](https://arxiv.org/pdf/1812.01830.pdf) presented in Section-IV.